-The unaudited condensed interim consolidated financial statements have been prepared in accordance with IFRS.
+The consolidated financial statements have been prepared in accordance with IFRS.
 The Company's significant accounting policies are described in Note 2 to the annual consolidated financial statements.
 As required by IAS 1, the depreciation of property, plant and equipment related to operations is included within cost of sales.